-- The farmer or rancher is committed to using regnerative, organic, natural, sustainable, resilient farming practices that supply local food and regenerate local ecosystems.
+- The farmer or rancher is committed to using regenerative, natural, resilient farming practices that sustain the health of local ecosystems.

 Hey, ever heard of "Shepherd's Salad?
 Guess who packaged and sold the first Shepherds Salad?
 Yep, local farmer Tom Shepherd...

 A fifth-generation Santa Barbara resident, Tom Shepherd has been farming organically in the area since 1973.
 One of the earliest members of the Santa Barbara Certified Farmers Market Association, Shepherd has committed himself to inspiring children, families, and schools to grow their own gardens and eat locally.
 Tom even published A Handbook for Citizen Farmers, an illustrated book that helps tell the story of growing your own garden.

 The Santa Barbara Moringa Farm, a part of the Dos Pueblos Permaculture Farm, was started in 2013 by Fred and Jinger Dixon with support of land owner Rosario Perry as a greenhouse restoration and soil remediation project.